How to Build a JSON Extraction Schema

 }

-• required: a list of fields that must appear.
+* `required`: a list of fields that must appear in the final result.

 Free text string.